hereioz/Fuzzer/README.md

   * Read more About Fuzzing: https://en.wikipedia.org/wiki/Fuzzing
   * Read more About Buffer Overflow: https://en.wikipedia.org/wiki/Buffer_overflow

-* Attention: this fuzzer it's not much usefull you can use another fuzzers like spike..
+* Attention: this fuzzer it's not much useful you can use another fuzzers like spike..
 * Spike: https://www.kali.org/tools/spike/